pivotal/docs-tas-adapter/install.md

 3. If you do not already have a secret containing the host name, user name, and password for your application image registry, create one:

-> **Note** The app registry secret and secret export are not required when using ECR.
+> **Note** The app registry secret and secret export are not required when using Amazon Elastic Container Registry (ECR).

    ```bash
    kubectl create namespace APP-REGISTRY-CREDENTIALS-SECRET-NAMESPACE